-There are many places where mature students can study Theology, and it may be that what would suit you best would be a part-time course through the Open University, or perhaps a course through Oxford University's Department of Continuing Education (or that of some other university near where you live); but if you're contemplating studying for a full-time residential degree in Theology as a mature student, then Harris Manchester College is one option you should seriously consider.
+There are many places where mature students can study Theology, and it may be that what would suit you best would be a part-time course through Oxford University's Department of Continuing Education (or that of some other university near where you live); but if you're contemplating studying for a full-time residential degree in Theology as a mature student, then Harris Manchester College is one option you should seriously consider.

 Harris Manchester College has a strong team of fellows who teach and research in the area of Theology and Religion.
 These include:

 Eric Eve is Fellow and Tutor in Theology at Harris Manchester, with responsibility for overseeing the teaching of the college's Theology undergraduates.
 He works in New Testament and has particular interests in miracles (in the Gospels and Second Temple Judaism), the Synoptic Problem (the nature of the literary relationship between the Gospels of Matthew, Mark and Luke, in his case from a Q-sceptical perspective), and ancient media studies (how speech, writing and memory interacted in the transmission of the Jesus tradition and the writing of the Gospels).
 His books include The Jewish Context of Jesus' Miracles (Sheffield, 2002), The Healer from Nazareth: Jesus' Miracles in Historical Context (London, 2009), and Behind the Gospels: Understanding the Oral Tradition (London, 2013) and Writing the Gospels: Composition and Memory (London, 2016).